AgWaterManagement/Calculators/README.md

 # Calculators
-A series of water calculators developed by Troy Peterson (WSU)
+A series of water calculators developed by Troy Peterson (WSU), provided as React components